Pizza rules New York, and you'll find out why as you explore:

-- A traditional Neapolitan pizzeria
+- A traditional 18th century Neapolitan pizzeria

-- A classic coal-fired brick oven
+- A rare coal-fired brick oven

 - History of pizza from Italy to NYC

-- Sicilian pizza
+- Thick (but NOT deep dish) Sicilian pizza

 What Is Not Included?